Learn about some of the new clinical trials for the wet and dry forms of macular degeneration, including details on participation.

 The information below represents a sample of the clinical trials for wet AMD.

-For wet AMD, a drug called Fovista is being tested in combination with the current standard of care, which is intraocular injection of the VEGF inhibitors Eylea, Lucentis, or Avastin.
+For wet AMD, a drug called Fovista is was tested in combination with the current standard of care, which is intraocular injection of the VEGF inhibitors Eylea, Lucentis, or Avastin.
 VEGF stands for vascular endothelial growth factor, and when this protein is inhibited, it can block the growth of new leaky blood vessels, which can obscure vision and damage the retina.

 Abicipar is a drug that is injected into the eye to target VEGF.
 Its potential advantage is longer duration of action in the eye.
 In a phase II trial, the data suggest it may last as long as 12 weeks.
 A phase III trial is now underway.